VaysseB/QVariantEditor/README.md

 *   It's a small project, which aim is to help me in my everyday work.
 *   My first goal isn't to made the ultimate editor, but if someone wants to extend it, please be free to do so.

+## License

+I included the elementary-xfce icon theme as fallback if no theme is found on the system.
+It's license in GPL.